Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: IPv6 Network Periphery Discovery

 For direct comparison with the 2021 study~\cite{li2021fast}, we revisit the 15 original ISP blocks in India, China, and America.
 Based on our current scan, we observe a substantial increase in the number of IPv6 network periphery devices across these dominant blocks, reflecting rapid deployment and evolving allocation patterns in their corresponding access networks.

+Table~\ref{tab:ipv6_network_periphery_comparison} reports the detailed block-level statistics, including device counts and /64-prefix distributions.
 The total number of detected devices across the 15 dominant IPv6 blocks has risen \textbf{from 52.6M to nearly 244.8M---an increase of 192.2M devices}.
 India, in particular, demonstrates extraordinary growth: mobile devices under Bharti Airtel’s address space have surged from 22.5M to 205.6M, representing an approximately \textbf{9-fold increase}.
 Similarly, broadband devices provided by BSNL have experienced more than a \textbf{75-fold growth}.

 Among the 15 dominant blocks, nine exhibit substantial growth, with increases ranging from 49.6\% to 7440.4\%.
-For the remaining six blocks, the observed decreases should be interpreted with caution, since our 2025 revisit probes only one representative prefix within each block rather than the full block coverage used in 2021~\cite{li2021fast}.
-Indeed, in several cases, a \emph{single scanned prefix} in 2025 already yields more devices than were identified across all prefixes of the same block four years earlier, underscoring the strong expansion of IPv6 deployment within active portions of these address spaces.
-Taken together, these results suggest that the overall trend across the revisited blocks is continued and often dramatic growth, while apparent declines in some blocks are at least partly attributable to differences in scanning scope.
+For the remaining six blocks, the observed decreases mainly reflect our reduced scanning scope, since the 2025 revisit probes only one representative prefix per block rather than the full block coverage used in 2021~\cite{li2021fast}.
+Even so, the single-prefix results in these blocks still reach at least 8.6\% of the corresponding 2021 full-block measurements, suggesting that exhaustive scanning would likely reveal further growth.
+Thus, our representative-prefix strategy captures the overall deployment trend while substantially reducing scanning cost.
+Taken together, these results suggest that the overall trend across the revisited blocks is continued and often dramatic growth.

 We also observe that the proportion of devices distributed across unique /64 IPv6 prefixes has generally decreased, excluding blocks with minimal variation (i.e., fluctuations below 1\%).
 As the overall number of devices grows, a larger share is being assigned within the same /64 prefix.
 This tendency may reflect addressing practices such as prefix reuse, denser subnet assignment, or shared access-network configurations.